 Lilien's revenues are typically driven by purchase orders that are received on a monthly basis.
 Approximately 25% of these purchase orders are recurring contracts that range from one to five years for warranty and maintenance support.
 For these contracts the customer is invoiced one time and pays Lilien upfront for the full term of the warranty and maintenance contract.
-Revenue from these contracts determinable ratably over the contract period.
+Revenue from these contracts is determinable ratably over the contract period with the unearned revenue recorded as deferred revenue and amortized over the contract period.
 Lilien has a 29-year history and a high repeat customer rate of approximately 60% annually.
 Lilien's revenues are diversified over hundreds of customers and no one customer exceeds 15% of its revenues.
 Management believes this diversification provides stability to Lilien's revenue streams.